The Wolf-Rayet binaries of the nitrogen sequence in the Large Magellanic Cloud: spectroscopy, orbital analysis, formation, and evolution: Comments on individual targets

 \emph{\bf BAT99\,27} was reported by FMG03 to be a visual binary, with the WR primary strongly diluted by its B supergiant companion.
 FMG03 classified this system as WN5b(+B1 Ia) and argued that the two stars likely do not form a close binary. \citet{Neugent2018} reclassified the system to WN4 + B~I. While some evidence for sinusoidal RV variations was found in the system, no strict periodicity could be inferred.
 The relative contribution of the B component was estimated from the relative strengths of the N\,{\sc v}\,$\lambda \lambda 1239, 1243$ resonance doublet and He\,{\sc i} lines in the optical, as well as from an estimation of the amount of dilution compared to single WR stars of similar physical parameters.
-In this work, we find that the composite spectrum of the system can be well reproduced assuming a WR and a B-supergiant component.
-Our tests also show that it could be easy for an O-type spectrum to ``hide'' in the low resolution optical spectrum at hand.
-Although the WR companion was suggested to have peculiarly round emission lines, which may imply wind corotation \citep[H14][]{Shenar2014}, we did not find a notable discrepancy between our standard nonrotating models and the observations.
+In this work, we find that the system's composite spectrum can be well reproduced assuming a WR and a B-supergiant component.
+Our tests also show that it could be easy for an O-type spectrum to ``hide'' in the low-resolution optical spectrum at hand.
+Although the WR companion was suggested to have peculiarly round emission lines which may imply wind co-rotation \citep[H14][]{Shenar2014}, we do not find a notable discrepancy between our standard non-rotating models and the observations.
 Accounting for the B supergiant reduces the luminosity of the WR star to $\log L = 5.8\,[L_\odot]$, more than 1\,dex compared to H14.

 If the WR primary has interacted with a companion in the past, the companion is very unlikely to be the B1~Ia star observed in the spectrum.
-Given the lack of additional confirmed components, the HRD position of the WR primary, and the lack of evidence for additional stripping (other than wind-stripping), we classified the primary as w-WR.
+Given the lack of additional confirmed components, the HRD position of the WR primary, and the lack of evidence for additional stripping (other than wind-stripping), we classify the primary as w-WR.

 \emph{\bf BAT99\,29} is a confirmed WN4b+OB binary with a 2.2\,d period (FMG03), later reclassified to WN3+OB by \citet{Neugent2018}.
 As already argued by H14, the secondary is much fainter than the primary in the optical.
 The secondary is clearly seen in a few He\,{\sc i} lines, primarily $\lambda 4471$.
 Judging by the amount of dilution and the strengths of its He\,{\sc i} lines, it contributes roughly 20\% to the total light of the system.
 Our synthetic spectrum suggests a spectral type of B1~V for the secondary.